bettiolo/js-development-slides/oo-js.md

 ```

 JavaScript will go up the prototype chain to find the `drink()` method.
-First, it will look on Pint object's prototype.
-Then it will look on Glass and find the method.
+First, it will look on Pint object.
+Then it will look on Glass' prototype to find that method.

-`instanceof` will check that the instance's proptotype match, if not will go up the prototype chain to Object.
+`instanceof` will check that the instance's proptotype match the right hand's one.
+If it does not, it will go up the prototype chain.

 - - -